ds4dm/ecole/.github/pull_request_template.md

 -->
 - [ ] I have open an issue to discuss the proposed changes.
 Fix #
 - [ ] I have modified/added tests to cover the new changes/features.
-- [ ] I have modified/added the documenation to cover the new changes/features.
+- [ ] I have modified/added the documentation to cover the new changes/features.
 - [ ] I have ran the tests, checks, and code formatters.

 ## Proposed implementation